Art and Photography

 We believe in the transformative power of art and its unique place in the wider curriculum.
 Our aim is to inspire students to explore the creative process and achieve the highest standards in their individual artwork.
 Our creative curriculum provides students with diverse opportunities to study current and past masters while learning core skills through a variety of media.
 Most importantly of all, we look to ensure the process of making artwork is all consuming and enjoyable, allowing our students to create unique work that they can feel truly proud of.

-The Visual Arts team consists of four highly experienced Art and Design teachers with specialisms that include drawing, painting, textiles, printing and photography.
+The Visual Arts team consists of four highly experienced Art and Design teachers with specialisms that include drawing, painting, printing and photography.
 We teach in four art studios with a central exhibition area in the hall and dark room.
-Our Art technician plays a vital role in supporting the team and running the Art shop, which is open every day for students to purchase their sketchbooks and materials.
 Excellent relationships exist between the staff, with collaborative planning, teaching, and assessment a key element of all exam courses.

 Key Stage 3